 Florida is a closed primary state, which means if you want to vote in a party's primary election, you must be a registered member of the party, 29 days before the primary election.

 Otherwise you will not be able to vote in those primaries.

-It also should be noted that even if you cannot vote in a political party primary, there are still several important, nonpartisan local elections happening in the March election.
+It also should be noted that even if you cannot vote in a political party primary, there are often still several important, nonpartisan local elections happening in during primary elections.
 Sample ballots are being mailed out in each county to voters in the next few weeks, and you should check that to find out what nonpartisan elections will be held.

 Again, changing your party affiliation has no bearing on what elections you can vote in for the November General Elections.